 Chapters

-Endnotes, Part IV
+Endnotes, Part III

 Ch.
 3. Vedic

 Chapter 3.
 Vedic {58|59} §1.42 The twin gods of the Rig-Veda have two dual names: they are not only Aśvínā, “horse-possessors,” a name that occurs 398 times in the Rig-Veda, but also Nā́satyā, a name that occurs 99 times in the Rig-Veda.
-[117]… Read more
+[117] The name Nā́satyā is old.
+It has an exact cognate in Avestan Nā̊ŋhaiθya, the name of a demon in… Read more